How to Make a Webcomic and How We Made Ours (2025)

 You'll be starting with your home page, so it's time to set up your header, body, and footer.
 For Objectified, we try to be mindful and strategic about where we put assets and information.
 A good example is the website header, which includes a clickable logo that links back to the home page, our socials, and displays a brief content warning.
 All three are very important for user experience, so they are always present at the top of the screen.

 The body of your home page should include every important link that is not included in your site menu.
 For us, we use buttons that link to the first/latest episodes, as well as a couple more misc. buttons just to pad things out.
 We chose to link to the shop/extras pages just so fans get an extra reminder that they exist.
 The footer of most websites includes a copyright statement and contact links.
-If you have an open avenue of communication, like an email, you can include it here.
+If you have an open avenue of communication—like an email—you can include it here.

 To save time, you can use mediocre/placeholder assets.
 It took more than a year to get our website looking as sleek as it does, so don't stress about perfection just yet.

 Keep in mind that your site will look different on a mobile device VS a computer.
 Switch to the mobile view in the website editor to adjust how it looks on a phone.
+This is the phone button at the top of the page.

 MAKING THE EPISODE PAGES